Ninja Infestation

 The dabblers are the ducks you see with their asses in the air and their heads underwater.
 A dabbler is a waterfowl that feeds on the surface rather than diving underwater.
 They like to dine on aquatic vegetation, seeds, and small invertebrates in shallow water.
 Their legs are placed more centrally on their bodies, making them better suited for walking on land than diving ducks.

 I found the Green-winged Teal in the shallows of San Elijo Lagoon on the frontage trail.
 I didn’t see any comrades, but I probably wouldn’t have recognized them, especially the females, as this was a new species for me.
 Teals are small crow-sized ducks.
 The green-winged teal is a small dabbling duck found in ponds and marshes, feeding on seeds and aquatic vegetation.

 There are 77,635 worldwide observations of the green-winged teal in the iNaturalist database as of this writing.
 Its conservation status is of “Least Concern.”

 I found this blue-winged teal by the shoreline near Annie’s Canyon in San Elijo Lagoon.
-He was swimming with a coot and two females.
-Also a new species for me.
+He was swimming with a coot and two females, which was also a new species for me.
 The crescent markings on its face drew my attention as a species I didn’t recognize.
 The blue-winged teal is slightly larger than the green-winged.
 It is distinguished by blue patches on its wings but I did not see it fly.

 There are 48,483 worldwide observations of the blue-winged teal in the iNaturalist database.
 Its conservation status is of “Least Concern.”

 I found several specimens of the cinnamon teal in all corners of San Elijo Lagoon, which means maybe five or so observations, all in shallow water sifting through the reeds, presumably looking for invertebrates or aquatic plants.
 The brown-red plumage and the bright red eye distinguish this from other teals.
-There are 23,189 worldwide observations of the cinnamon teal in the iNaturalist database as of this writing.
-Its conservation status is of “Least Concern.”

 The Northern Pintails frequent open wetlands and are one of the first ducks to migrate south.
 Who can blame them for beating the cold and the rest of the snowbirds?
 There are 45,199 worldwide observations of the Northern Pintails in the iNaturalist database.
 Its conservation status is of “Least Concern.”

 I could have easily overlooked the Gadwall as its plumage is indistinct and easily mistaken for the drab female colors of almost any duck species.
 I long contended that male birds are colorful not only to impress the females but also to distract predators away from nests guarded by the more camouflage-oriented females.
 Gadwalls are said to outcompete other ducks by stealing vegetation they pull up underwater.
 I’ve worked with some gadwalls, but that is another story.

 As of this writing, the iNaturalist database has 74,987 worldwide observations of the Gadwall.
 Its conservation status is of “Least Concern.”

 The Northern Shovelers are easy to identify because of their unique white-brown-white body color and green head.
-I spotted this specimen in Lake Poway but have also documented others at San Elijo and a Cook County Forest Preserve Pond near Chicago.
+I spotted this specimen in Lake Poway but have also documented others at San Elijo and a Cook County Forest Preserve Pond near Chicago in the iNaturalist database.
 I saw one sifting through the water with its oversized bill.
 According to Wikipedia, the Northern Shovelers use their spoon-shaped bills to filter plankton.

 As of this writing, the iNaturalist database has 92,841 worldwide observations of the Northern Shoveler.
 Its conservation status is of “Least Concern.”

 The American Wigeons are an abundant winter visitor to all the waterways of San Diego County.
-At the duck pond in Kit Carson Park, they are as numerous, domesticated, and needy as the mallards and coots that lay about waiting for handouts.
+At the duck pond in Kit Carson Park, they are as numerous, domesticated, and as needy as the mallards and coots that lay about waiting for handouts.
 Its defining characteristic is the green patch around its eye and a cream-colored cap running from the crown of its head to its bill.

 As of this writing, the iNaturalist database has 57,452 worldwide observations of the Northern Shoveler.
 Its conservation status is of least concern.

 Divers